slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/Extraction of rRNA fasta sequences from a .gbk file..md

 path = '/Users/slipakanungo/<Path>'
 ```

-### Or else set the path/directory of the input and output files
+### Or else set directory of the input and output files (Opening Input and Output Files for Sequence Conversion)

 ```python
 input_handle = open("./<Path_of_the_gb_file>", "r")